Can You Put A Rug On A Heated Tile Floor?

 Low-quality material often has a thick texture at the same time.

 Both of these characteristics together make the rug too vulnerable to heat.
-Especially, if the rug has no resistance to heat.
+If the rug has no resistance to heat.

 You have to make certain that the rugs you purchase come highly recommended for use with the type of flooring surface you have and the strategy of heat energy supply.